P. R. Brahmananda

-Palahalli Ramaiya Brahmananda (27 September 1926 – 23 January 2003) was an Indian economist who contributed to monetary economics and development policy.
-He co-developed the wage goods model with C. N. Vakil in 1956, contributed to India's anti-inflation policies during the economic crisis of the 1970s, and published over 150 books and 1,000 articles.
+Palahalli Ramaiya Brahmananda (27 September 1926 – 23 January 2003) was an Indian monetary economist.
+He co-developed the Wage Goods Model with Chandulal Nagindas Vakil in 1956 and took part in India's anti-inflation policies during the economic crisis of the 1970s.
+He has published over 150 books and 1,000 articles.

 Early life and education

-Brahmananda was the eldest of four children of P. R. Ramaiya, a former Member of the Legislative Assembly and Kannada journalist, and P. R. Jayalakshamma, former deputy mayor of Bengaluru.
-He was born in Mysore State and raised in Bengaluru with his siblings and extended family.
-Brahmananda attended school in Bengaluru at Fort High School in Chamrajpet before moving to Mysore for his undergraduate education at Maharaja's College.
+Brahmananda was born on 27 September 1926 in the Kingdom of Mysore as the eldest of four children to P.R.
+Ramaiya (a former Member of the Karnataka Legislative Assembly and Kannada journalist) and P.R.
+Jayalakshamma (a former deputy mayor of Bengaluru).
+After completing his early schooling at Fort High School in Chamrajpet, Brahmananda moved to Mysore to pursue undergraduate studies at Maharaja's College.

 Career

-In 1949, Brahmananda joined Mumbai University as a research assistant, and in 1953, he obtained his PhD with his thesis "Studies in Economics of Welfare Maximisation" under the guidance of D.T.
-Lakdawala.
-It was later published as a book by the Bombay University Press.
-He worked there for 37 years, eventually becoming the Reserve Bank of India Endowment Professor in Monetary Economics in 1962 and the Director of the Department of Economics in 1976, until his retirement in 1986.
+Brahmananda joined Mumbai University as a research assistant in 1949.
+In 1953, he earned his PhD under the guidance of D.T.
+Lakdawala with his thesis "Studies in Economics of Welfare Maximisation".
+It was later published as a monograph by the Bombay University Press.

+Brahmananda worked at Mumbai University for 37 years.
+He would eventually become the Reserve Bank of India Endowment Professor in Monetary Economics in 1962 and the Director of the Department of Economics in 1976.
+He retired from the department in 1986.

 During his last year at Mumbai University, he was also a visiting professor at the Delhi School of Economics.
 Following retirement, he was a UGC National Fellow and an ICSSR National Fellow.
 He was also an Honorary Visiting Fellow at the Institute of Social and Economic Change (ISEC) and an Honorary Professor at the Indian Statistical Institute in Bengaluru until he died in 2003.

-Throughout his career, Brahmananda held various positions in economics academia and government.
-He was the president of the Diamond Jubilee Conference (1976) and the chairman of the Platinum Jubilee Committee (1993–94) of the Indian Economic Association.
-He was a member of the panel of economists to the Planning Commission and Finance Ministry and was an honorary economic advisor to the Government of Maharashtra after its formation.
+Throughout his career, Brahmananda held various positions in academia and government.
+In government roles, he served as the president of the Diamond Jubilee Conference (1976), the chairman of the Platinum Jubilee Committee (1993–94) of the Indian Economic Association, a member of the panel of economists to the Planning Commission and Finance Ministry, and was an honorary economic advisor to the Government of Maharashtra after its formation.
 In 1996, he was awarded the Outstanding Economist award by Financial Express.
 In 2002, he was made the Honorary President of the International Economic Association.